Nuthouse01/PMX-VMD-Scripting-Tools/README.md

 #### Changelog:

+    v5.01:
+    NEW: "translate_source_bone.py" for translating SFM names to MMD names added by "khanghugo"
+    bugfix: converted all angles in PMX structs to always use degrees, not radians add 3 more useful scripts to "handy tools"

     v5.00:
     more words, always more words, so many words, words words words words add new PMX structs so everything uses named fields & becomes more readable